 ARC is a not-for-profit 501(c)(3) educational corporation, authorized by the Regents of the University of the State of New York.
 Our EIN/Federal ID# is 13-3347764.

-Below are a few reasons as to why you may wish to make a tax-deductible donation of materials, our acquisition policy, some info on determining the value of donated property, how to count and characterize your recordings and the procedure for making a donation.
+Below are a few reasons as to why you may wish to make a tax-deductible donation of materials, our acquisition policy, some info on determining the value of donated property, how to count, measure and characterize your recordings and the procedure for making a donation.

 Why You Should Donate